Areej Sabbagh-Khoury

 Areej Sabbagh-Khoury (Arabic: أريج صباغ-خوري, Hebrew: אריז' סבאע'-ח'ורי; born 1979) is a Palestinian sociologist, scholar, author, and educator.
-She is assistant professor in the Department of Sociology at the University of California, Berkeley and associate professor in the Department of Sociology and Anthropology at the Hebrew University of Jerusalem.
+She is Associate Professor in the Department of Sociology at the University of California, Berkeley and Senior Lecturer (with tenure) in the Department of Sociology and Anthropology at the Hebrew University of Jerusalem.
 She is most known for her scholarship on Zionist settler colonization and the Palestinian citizen population in Israel.

 Biography

 Early life and education

 Sabbagh-Khoury was born in Mi'ilya, the Galilee, Israel, to a Palestinian family.

 She attended high school in Ma'alot-Tarshiha, before beginning her undergraduate studies at Tel Aviv University, from which she obtained a BA in sociology, anthropology, and political science.
 She obtained an MA from the Department of Sociology and Anthropology at Tel Aviv University in 2006, writing a thesis entitled, "Between the ‘Law of Return’ and the Right of Return: Reflections on Palestinian Discourse in Israel," and then a PhD from the same department in 2015.
 Her dissertation, advised by Yehouda Shenhav and Joel Beinin, was entitled, "Colonization Practices and Interactions at the Frontier: Ha–Shomer Ha–Tzair Kibbutzim and the Surrounding Arab Villages at the Margins of the Valley of Jezreel/Marj Ibn ‘Amer, 1936–1956."

 Between 2015 and 2018, Sabbagh-Khoury held postdoctoral fellowships in the United States.
 She was the Ibrahim Abu–Lughod Postdoctoral Fellow at the Center for Palestine Studies at Columbia University, Meyers Postdoctoral Fellow at the Taub Center for Israel Studies at New York University, Inaugural Postdoctoral Fellow in Palestine and Palestinian Studies at the Center for Middle East Studies at Brown University, and Postdoctoral Fellow at the Center for the Humanities at Tufts University.
 During this time she obtained postdoctoral scholar grants from Fulbright Israel and the Israel Science Foundation.